 If you perform a mid-program startup in a program containing M128, then the TNC performs any compensation movements necessary.
 The compensation movements are superimposed over the approach movement!

-You may not use mid-program startup in combination with tool-oriented pallet machining.
-Re-entry is only possible on a workpiece that has not been machined yet.
+Do not use mid-program startup in combination with tooloriented pallet machining.
+Re-entry is only permitted for a workpiece that has not been machined yet!